raspberrypilearning/hamster-party-cam/README.md

 ##Step 4: Hamsters need music to dance!

-Finally, let's trigger some tunes for the hamsters to dance to by downloading a sound file like an `.mp3` or `.wav`and playing it using omxplayer.
+Finally, let's trigger some tunes for the hamsters to dance to by downloading a sound file like an `.mp3` or `.wav` and playing it using omxplayer.
 You can use your own sound files if you transfer them to your Raspberry Pi; just change the name of the file in the code.

 ###Activity checklist:

 1. First you will need to put a a sound file onto your Raspberry Pi.
-You can do this by connecting it to the internet and typing the following line into LXTerminal:

-	`wget https://github.com/raspberrypilearning/hamster-party-cam?branch=master&filepath=hamsterdance.wav` Need to fix this doesn't work yet.

-	You can also add a sound file by transferring a sound file from a computer with a USB memory stick.
+You could create one in Sonic Pi, or you could add a sound file by transferring a sound file from a computer with a USB memory stick.
 2. Add `os, sys` to the end of the `import` line.
 3. Now navigate to the line `print("party!")` and underneath add `os.system('omxplayer hamsterdance.mp3 &')`. *Note that you will need to replace the name of the mp3 with the name of the file you are using if it is different from the one being used here.*
 3. Save the file and test that the program works by triggering the switch again.